krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p16_UnboundedKnapsack/readme.txt

 Output : 110
 We get maximum value with one unit of weight 5 and one unit of weight 3

+NOTE:
+we need to use memoization, BUT
+1) check if we are out of bound (base case) and return smth appropriate to this situation
+2) only after that check if memo[i] is not empty.If not - return
+3) if memo[i] is not set => calculate it and return

 Sequence of problems:
 1) Unbounded Knapsack - done